lagerqvr/cabin-master/README.md

 # cabin-master
-CabinMaster is a frontend application created in Electron.
+CabinMaster is a frontend application created in Electron as a part of the course 'Webbtjänster och molnteknologi' at Arcada UAS.